jlengrand/assistant-conversation-java/README.md

 You can use that library to create your own voice bots.
 The documentation can be found [here](https://developers.google.com/assistant).

+_Note: you might not see much activity on this repository, simply because Google seems to not update [their schema](https://raw.githubusercontent.com/actions-on-google/assistant-conversation-schema) very often.
+It's active, don't worry!_

 ## What

 This repository simply takes the latest version of the [JSON Schema](http://json-schema.org/) 6 file with types to fulfill Actions SDK handlers for the Google Assistant and generates POJOs from it.
 You can find the file [here](https://github.com/actions-on-google/assistant-conversation-schema/blob/master/conversation.json).